Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 | Review | 5 to 10 min | Self-annotate, then engine check, log one lesson |

 Five sessions per week is enough.
 Seven works if you can hold consistent volume.
 Missing a day is not a reset, just pick up where you left off.
+If you miss a full week (especially Week 3 drilling), go back two phases - Week 1 and Week 2 hold without daily review, but Week 3 spaced-repetition gains decay quickly without active reps.

-Realistic 30-Day Rating Expectations
+Realistic 30-Day Expectations

 You will not gain 300 Elo in 30 days.
 Nobody does.
-What you can expect, measured on a consistent rapid rating pool (Lichess or Chess.com 10+0 or 15+10):
+What you can reasonably expect, measured on a consistent rapid rating pool (Lichess or Chess.com 10+0 or 15+10):

-- Under 1200: 50 to 100 rating points, mostly from reduced opening blunders
+- Under 1200: the largest improvement, mostly from reduced opening blunders and consistent development out of the opening.

 Common Mistakes

-Memorizing without the plan
+Memorising without the plan

 Lines you cannot explain vanish the first time your opponent plays move order 3 instead of move order 1.
-For every new repertoire line, write one sentence: "the idea is…" If you cannot, you do not know the position well enough yet.
+For every new repertoire line, write one sentence: "the idea is...".
+If you cannot, you do not know the position well enough yet.

 Over-drilling, under-playing